 This post shows students and new users steps to hide a WiFi network name or SSID from showing up among available networks in Windows 11.
-By default, when you click on the WiFi settings in Windows 11, it will scan and display all networks within range.

-Below we’ll show you how to do that.
+Below, we’ll show you how to do that.

 How to stop showing your neighbor’s WiFi in Windows 11